 Empirical Study of Parallelism

 This thesis develops parallel implementations of reinforcement learning for four problems of increasing complexity.
+The problems are chosen from standard reinforcement learning problems with an incremental increase in problem complexity and in the complexity of the methods used to solve the problem.
+This allows an incremental approach to investigating the applicability of massive parallelism using GPUs to reinforcement learning problems.
 For each problem we develop empirical data to illustrate the potential improvements of parallel techniques using one or more of the strategies listed above.
 The learning results are measured and compared based on agent quality as a function of training time.

 This thesis is the first comprehensive study of massive parallelism using the GPU applied to reinforcement learning problems.
 It makes the following contributions: